PaulaFarcas/project-co/README.md

 A) Regular file: name (-n), size (-d), hard link count (-h), time of last modification (-m), access rights (-a), create symbolic link (-l, this will wait for user input for the name of the link).
 The access rights will be displayed in the format:

-        User:

-        Read - yes
-        Write - yes
-        Exec - no

-        Group:

-        Read - yes
-        Write - no
-        Exec - no

-        Others:

-        Read - yes
-        Write - no
-        Exec - no

 B) Symbolic link: name (-n), delete symbolic link (-l), size of symbolic link (-d), size of target file (-t), access rights (-a).
 Note that if that the -l option is given, the other following options will no longer be performed

 C) Directory: name (-n), size (-d), access rights (-a), total number of files with the .c extension (-c)